21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/pathlib.md

 for json_file in data_folder.rglob("*.json"):
     print(json_file.relative_to(data_folder))  # Prints path relative to data_folder
 ```
-Because we all the filenames we generate are python objects, we can working with the python `datetime` module to easily filter filenames according to specified date criteria.
-Suppose I have directory full of netCDF files.
+Because all the filenames we generate are python objects, we can work with the python `datetime` module to easily filter filenames according to specified date criteria.
+Suppose I have a directory full of netCDF files.
 Each file contains a `<YYYYMMDD>` string and I want to find files valid between a given range of dates.

 In this example, the filenames have the format `maq5_tasmax_<YYYYMMDD>_e01.nc`